COVID-19 Vaccine Frequently Asked Questions

 Yes.
 If you are currently not infected and your quarantine period is over, you can get the vaccine.
-According to studies, having COVID-19 19 infection does not give you lifelong protection against CoVID19.
+According to studies, having COVID-19 infection does not give you lifelong protection against COVID-19.

-Since the vaccines do not have the virus, they should not interfere with the PCR testing.
+Since the vaccines do not have the COVID-19 virus, they should not interfere with the PCR testing.

-Absolutely yes.
-Because of limited data we do not know yet for how long these vaccines will be protective and will produce protective antibodies.
+Absolutely yes, at this time.
+Although the evolving data are promising, we do not know yet for how long these vaccines will be protective and will produce protective antibodies.
+In addition, we do not know if you can still get infected without symptoms and pass the virus to others who are susceptible.
 Until we have more data and more people get vaccinated, we all should continue practicing the public health recommendations:

-According to CDC and the studies it may take up to 1 to 2 weeks after receiving the second dose for your body to produce an effective immune response.
+According to the clinical studies, it may take up to 1 to 2 weeks after receiving the second dose for your body to produce an effective immune response.